Skellingthorpe railway station (Lancashire, Derbyshire and East Coast Railway): Context

-The first station to serve the village was opened by the Great Northern Railway on the line between Lincoln and Gainsborough.
-It closed in 1868, although the line is still operational today.
+An earlier station to serve the village had been opened by the Great Northern Railway on the line between Lincoln and Gainsborough, situated at the end of Ferry Lane.
+It opened in 1865 and closed in 1868, although the line is still operational today.

-The second station was opened in March 1897 by the Lancashire, Derbyshire and East Coast Railway on its main line from Chesterfield to Lincoln.
+This second station was opened in March 1897 by the Lancashire, Derbyshire and East Coast Railway on its main line from Chesterfield to Lincoln.
 It was closed by British Railways in 1955, though freight and passenger trains continued to pass through for some years after that.

 Skellingthorpe was the only LD&ECR station in Lincolnshire, since to the east the line joined the GN&GE Joint line at Pyewipe Junction onto GNR metals into Lincoln while to the west the line crossed the Nottinghamshire border before the next station at Harby.
 Only two LD&ECR stations had a level crossing, Skellingthorpe and Bolsover South.

 The station building stood to the north of the tracks.
 It was built in the LD&ECR's standard modular style.